kochajkiewicz/things/content/blog/2020-06-06-is-it-a-design-system-if-you-havent-written-about-it.md

 ---
 title: Is it a design system if you haven't written about it?
 date: 2020-06-13T17:38:25.591Z
-description: Indeed, ,much has been written.
-This is not another piece of sponsored blog content about interface audits, though.
+description: Indeed, much has been written.
+This is not another piece of sponsored content about interface audits.
 ---